Rated excellent (270+ reviews)

 iZettle Go is a great choice for merchants – probably the best if you have a lower than £10 average transaction fee or you have a lower than £8-10K turnover.
 It matches top free EPOS software with cheap payment processing and low hardware costs. iZettle’s huge number of integrations make it perfect for merchants who plan to grow – it gives you lots of options as you get bigger.

 Call on 020 3874 1470 or email email@example.com and ask to schedule a call.
 Tell us you’re thinking of going for iZettle.
 We’ll answer two or three quick questions about your business – that will let us double check it fits what you’re looking for, and can integrate with any software you already have.
 Then, we can sign you up and give you a free card reader.
-Buy the rest of your hardware for us for a one-stop shop with next day delivery.
+Buy the rest of your hardware from us for a one-stop shop with next day delivery.

 iZettle is part of a new generation of EPOS and payment solutions – they do both your EPOS software and your payment processing. (although you could use iZettle only for payment processing, alongside another EPOS). iZettle is among the easiest EPOS systems to set up. iZettle has basic EPOS software – it’s great for free software, but it has fewer functions than some of the options which charge.
 Lots of EPOS software designed for bigger stores can integrate with iZettle Go.
 So you could use these EPOS software as your till software, and iZettle as the payment provider only.